Maryland Investment Fraud Lawyers & FINRA Attorneys

 Maryland Investors Rely on Bakhtiari & Harrison to Represent thier Interests in FINRA Arbitration and Litigation Regarding Financial Advisors and the Securities Industry

-Bakhtiari & Harrison is a law firm, focused on the representation of Maryland based clients in complex arbitration, litigation, and related legal services in matters involving the securities industry.
+Maryland investment fraud lawyers at Bakhtiari & Harrison are focused on the representation of Maryland based clients in complex arbitration, litigation, and related legal services in matters involving the securities industry.
 The firm’s partners have extensive experience in securities, employment and regulatory matters.
 Our focus is on delivering strategic and creative client-centric solutions.

 We represent individuals and institutions in securities arbitration and litigation claims before FINRA (Financial Industry Regulatory Authority, AAA (American Arbitration Association) and other arbitration providers.

-How a Maryland Investment Fraud Attorney Can Help You
+How a Maryland Investment Fraud Lawyer Can Help You

-If you are located in Maryland, have experienced financial loss, and are searching for an investment fraud lawyer, Bakhtiari & Harrison may be able to assist you.
+If you have experienced financial loss, and are searching for a Maryland investment fraud lawyer, Bakhtiari & Harrison may be able to assist you.
 We represent Maryland based investors and clients with these and other types of investment fraud and financial advisor misconduct cases.

 - Asset Allocation Attorneys